 - Support of Bootstrap 5. - Separation of plugins from css framework, i.e., no need to rebuild you site's plugin tree if css framework is changed in the future, e.g., from Bootstrap 5 to a future version. - New link plugin allowing to link to internal pages provided by other applications, such as djangocms-blog. - Nice and well-arranged admin frontend of djangocms-bootstrap4 - Management command to migrate from djangocms-bootstrap4.
-This command automatically migrates all djangocms-bootstrap4 plugins to djangocms-frontend. - Extensible within the project and with separate project (e.g., a theme app) - Accordion plugin and simple forms plugin w/ Bootstrap-styled forms on your cms page.
+This command automatically migrates all djangocms-bootstrap4 plugins to djangocms-frontend. - Extensible within the project and with separate project (e.g., a theme app) - Accordion plugin.